quinncheong/quinncheong.github.io/about.markdown

 permalink: /about/
 ---

-## Hello stalker.
-I see you have chanced upon my personal notes.
+## Hello, I see you have chanced upon my personal notes.

 I created this site to track my successes and failures from the adventures that I've had (and those that are to come).
 This site was founded in November 2020 as I started re-thinking upon my life and what I had been doing for the past year.
 I mainly write about my failures / successes, do book reviews and summaries on my best reads every month, blabber about Philosophy and questions that I've had since young, and maybe some other stuff that might be in my Private life.